Department of Labor Logo United States Department of Labor

 The occupational classification reflects the type of job or work that the person does, while the industry classification reflects the business activity of their employer or company.
 The occupational and industry classifications are based on a person's sole or primary job, unless otherwise specified.
 For the unemployed, the occupation and industry are based on the last job held.

-Beginning with data for January 2020, the Current Population Survey uses the 2018 Census occupational classification and the 2017 Census industry classification.
-These classifications were derived from the 2018 Standard Occupational Classification (SOC) and the 2017 North American Industry Classification System (NAICS), respectively, to meet the special classification needs of demographic household surveys.
-The Census classifications use the same basic structure as the SOC and NAICS, but are generally less detailed.
+Beginning with data for January 2020, the CPS adopted the 2018 Census occupational classification.
+Starting January 2025, the survey transitioned to the 2022 Census industry classification.
+These classifications are derived from the 2018 Standard Occupational Classification (SOC) and the 2022 North American Industry Classification System (NAICS), respectively.
+They are tailored to meet the unique classification needs of demographic household surveys.
+While the Census classifications follow the same basic structure as the SOC and NAICS, they are generally less detailed.

 More information about the Census occupational and industry classifications is available from the Census Bureau, including indexes showing where specific jobs and industries are classified.